DataDog/integrations-core/ecs_fargate/README.md

               Value: "{\"com.docker.compose.service\":\"service_name\"}"
 ```

 **Note**: You should not use `DD_HOSTNAME` since there is no concept of a host to the user in Fargate.
 Using this tag can cause your tasks to appear as APM Hosts in the Infrastructure list, potentially impacting your billing.
 Instead, `DD_TAGS` is traditionally used to assign host tags.
-As of Datadog Agent version 6.13.0, you can also use this environment variable to set global tags on your integration metrics.
+As of Datadog Agent version 6.13.0, you can also use the `DD_TAGS` environment variable to set global tags on your integration metrics.

 ### Crawler-based metrics